frankframework/frank-manual/docs/source/introduction.rst

 The frank!framework provides an open low-code way of developing an enterprise application, or as we say a Frank.
 Franks are written in XML.
-Please read :ref:`gettingStarted` to learn how to write an them and to learn what services frank!framework provides for it.
+Please read :ref:`gettingStarted` to learn how to write them and to learn what services the frank!framework provides.